gdennany/iusg-syllabus-sharing/README.md

 5. Bring up a local docker database:
     - From the command line, run: `docker run -d --name iusg-syllabus -p 8080:8080 -p 8081:8081 -p 28015:28015 -p 29015:29015 rethinkdb`
 6. Set environment variables (database_hostname=localhost;url_base=localhost;cleanse=true;dbpassword=rethinkdb)
-    - Click the green run button on the main method (in CongressDashboard.kt), then click on "Edit (or Create) CongressDashboardKt" configuration.
+    - Click the green run button on the main method (in SyllabusLandingPage.kt), then click on "Edit (or Create) SylabusLandingPage" configuration.
         - Note: if the run button isn't present next to the main function, then you probably need to build the project.
 To do this, hit the little green hammerb at the top of the intellij window.
         - Under the configuration tab, in the environment variables section, add: `database_hostname=localhost;url_base=localhost;cleanse=true;dbpassword=rethinkdb`
         - Click apply, then okay.